 As mentioned at the beginning of this article, condensation forming on the outside of your new windows is actually an indication that your new windows are performing very well, although we appreciate it is not ideal!

-What can I do about the condensation forming on the outside of my new double glazing?
+What can I do about condensation forming on the outside of double glazing?

 What about secondary glazing or plastic shrink wrap window insulation?
 Could these be installed externally?